randomairborne/experienced/CONTRIBUTING.md

 Experienced moves fast.
 Sometimes changes in your PR might get broken- I'm willing to fix them if you like.
 Just let me know.

-The website in xpd-web is an Astro application that does a static build.
-Experienced itself is made up of two bin crates,
+The website in xpd-web is an Astro site that does a static build.
+Experienced itself is made up of three bin crates,
-`xpd-gateway` and `xpd-cleanup`
+`xpd-cleanup`, `xpd-gateway`, and `xpd-setcommands`.
+Cleanup runs as a cronjob, gateway runs as a daemon, and setcommands runs as a start job.